ppannuto/patpannuto.com/pages/index.md

 My research focuses on solving the "last inch" problem and solving the challenges that stand between the burgeoning Internet of Things and inevitable Internet of Everything.
 My research vision pushes towards the realization of ubiquitous and pervasive computing, aiming to understand how our interaction and utilization of technology will shift as computing becomes omnipresent and its operation and interaction shifts from conscious action to unconscious extension of perception and ability.
+What advancements will most change how people interact with themselves, the world, and one another, and what innovations facilitate these paradigm shifts?
-My interests span from low-level details—developing new technology to meet the energy and area demands of millimeter systems—to large-scale global considerations—understanding how our network and infrastructure must scale to support the trillions of impending devices.
+My interests span from low-level details---developing new technology to meet the energy and area demands of next-generation millimeter systems---to large-scale global considerations---understanding how our network and infrastructure must scale and adapt to support the trillions of impending devices.

 </div>